SpecialEliteSNP/yagpdb-music-player/README.md

 `skip` - Skips the current song playing.
 `end` - Stops the music player.
 `clear` - Clears the entire queue.
-`random` - Adds a random song to play.
+`random` - Queues a random song to play.

 ## Instructions for Setting up
 1. Add cc to custom commands.
 Trigger: Reggex with `\A-m(usic)?(\s|\z)`